AnonymousNA/ServerManagement/README.md

     I'm pretty sure, from the 0.5 ms that I looked at it, that this branch is for making scripts to import hard drive data from an external file and parse it to something usable for my dashboard.
   ## remote-management
-    This will allow for remote management with relitive ease.
+    This will allow for remote management with relative ease.